 You can enjoy a lot of exciting adventure activities like half and full-day courses of sea kayaking, coasteering, rock climbing, gorge scrambling, abseiling, and raft building.

 On the other side, you can also make your way in the causeway to serene Llanddwyn Island, which is separated at high tide from Anglesey, or takes a boat to the nearest Puffin Island or even explores Holy Island by crossing the bridge.

 Ramsey Island is located off St. David’s Peninsula and is ranked 3rd largest island in Wales and has different types of wildlife and has got the Protection of Birds by the Royal Society.

-The island is also one of the prominent breeding colonies for grey seal in Britain.
-There are also plenty of bird varieties which visit the island.
+The island is also one of the prominent breeding colonies for the grey seal in Britain.
+There are also plenty of bird varieties that visit the island.
 You may even spot some of the birds like gulls, Choughs, razorbills, guillemots, buzzards, ravens, Manx shearwaters, northern wheatears, and peregrines.

 There are also different photographic opportunities here.
 According to weather, the boat trip sails across the island and departs from St. Justinian’s lifeboat station and is available every day from April to October.

 Linked to Tenby in Pembrokeshire, Wales at low tide by Castle Beach, St. Catherine’s Island is a little tidal island, which is colloquially known as St. Catherine’s Rock, which also houses St. Catherine’s Fort.
 Formed from the limestone, on 25m high on average, the island is pierced by tidal caves.

 The island is around 200m long and 60m wide.
 The Earl of Pembroke was the owner of St. Catherine’s Island until the reign of Elizabeth I. Later on; the ownership was given to the Corporation of Tenby, who owned many crown lands.
 In 1856, a few sheep were recorded on the island.